Best Film for the Yashica 200-AF

-The best film to use in the Yashica 200 AF will be based on the lens, lighting, and if you want to shoot color or black & white.
+The best film to use in your Yashica 200-AF will be based on the lighting conditions, your lens, and type of film you want to shoot.

-Kodak UltraMax 400 - This film works well in a plethora of lighting conditions and is a good choice for a color 35mm film.
-Using Kodak UltraMax 400 you should have the ability to handhold the 200 AF in the majority of situations.
+Kodak UltraMax 400 - A terrific option for a variety of lighting conditions.
+Using Kodak UltraMax 400 you should have the ability to handhold the 200-AF in lots of scenarios.

-Fujifilm Superia X-TRA ISO 400 - Another option that could have better availability depending on where you are in the world.
+Fujifilm Superia X-TRA ISO 400 - An alternative to Kodak that could have far better availability based on where you are in the world.

-Lomography 800 - If you want a color 35mm film with an ISO of 800, there are not very many possible choices.
-This is the only 35mm film emulsion focused on consumers.
+Lomography 800 - If you want a color 35mm film with an ISO of 800, there aren’t many options.
+This happens to be the only film stock geared towards consumers.

-In addition, if you own a medium format camera, it's also available in 120 film format.
+Furthermore, if you have a medium format camera, Lomography 800 is also available in 120 film format.

-Over-expose it by 1 or 2-stops to produce the most popular look the film can achieve.
-This will produce the appealing colors people love the film for.
+Over-expose it by 1 or 2-stops to produce the best the film can achieve.
+This will provide the beautiful colors everyone loves Kodak Gold for.

-Kodak Portra 400 - Among the film enthusiasts online, Portra 400 is undoubtedly the most widely used color 35mm film.
-Overexpose it by 1 or 2-stops to get the appearance the film is well-known for.
+Kodak Portra 400 - Among the enthusiasts online, Portra 400 is hands down the most widely used color film emulsion.
+Overexpose the film by 1 or 2-stops to get the color the film is highly regarded for.

-There are also ISO 800 and ISO 160 versions of Kodak Portra.
-As well as in rolls of 120 film, 4x5 sheets, and 8x10 sheets.
+Portra is also available for purchase in ISO 800 and 160 versions.
+As well as in rolls of 120, 4x5 sheets, and 8x10 sheets.

 Black and White Film